evanharmon1/harmon-ops/mac/CHECKLIST-MAC.md

 ## 8. Configure Remaining 3rd Party App Settings (todo)
 ### Open all applications:

+- register licenses, if necessary

-- login, if necessary
+- login/setup sync, if necessary
 - accept/deny notifiactions
-- register licenses, if necessary
 - start at login, if necessary
+- Install browser extensions, if necessary

 ### Make webapps local with Fluid.app or Unite.app
 - [x] Google Voice and add to Dock after Slack